Subscribe to our news letter

 Closed-Loop Attribution

 Closed-loop attribution is the ability to connect an ad impression directly to a product purchase within the same ecosystem, without relying on probabilistic modeling or third-party cookies.
 This is retail media's defining advantage over social and search advertising, and it is the primary reason that 40% of media buyers now use retail media across the entire shopping journey, from awareness through purchase (Rockbot, 2026).
+For a deeper look at how connecting spend to sales lifts returns, see our guide to closed-loop attribution and ROAS.

 Customer Acquisition Cost Offset